emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Has history and watchlist. ✔️
 1. Has decent sorting options, but more discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌

 ***
-## RgShows
-### Score: 16/22
-1. Streams load very fast. ✔️
-1. The content is in 1080p, and can be lowered and most servers. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. 25 english hosts + 3 non eng, and main almost always works. ✔️
-1. Site does not have auto-next episodes. ❌
-1. UI is decent, feels modern, has lots of user settings. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows, anime. ✔️
-1. Site has continue watching, but no sort of watchlists. ⚠️
-1. Decent sorting options but more media discovery tools could be added. ⚠️
-1. Site does not have 4K content. ❌

-***